common-fate/docs-archive/docs/approvals/deploying-granted/04-next-steps.md

 ## Getting ready for production

-Before using Granted with your team, we recommend completing the following steps:
+Before using Granted Approvals with your team, we recommend completing the following steps:

 1. [Configure Access Providers](/granted-approvals/providers/access-providers)
 2. [Enable SSO and user directory sync](/granted-approvals/sso/introduction)